 The Center for American Indian Community Health (CAICH) provides students with a variety of educational opportunities, most importantly scholarships and internships.

 We have scholarship opportunities available for American Indian students interested in pursuing graduate study at KUMC in biostatistics, health policy and management, or public health at the master's or doctoral level.

 All CAICH scholarships are for students who are interested in addressing health issues affecting American Indian communities.
 Our scholarships cover tuition and fees, a graduate research assistantship, professional development (travel and registration to attend conferences), and/or use of a computer for the duration of the scholarship.
-Which of these are covered are determined on a case-by-case basis and are subject to available funds.
-Students at the master’s level are considered CAICH Scholars; those at the doctoral level are considered CAICH Predoctoral Fellows.
+Which of these are covered is determined on a case-by-case basis and subject to available funds.
+Students at the master's level are considered CAICH Scholars; those at the doctoral level are considered CAICH Predoctoral Fellows.

 To be eligible, the student must apply to both the CAICH scholarship and the appropriate KUMC program.
 Information about requirements for each graduate program can be found on their respective pages:

 If you would like more information about the CAICH scholarship program, please fill out the form available here.

 In conjunction with our partners at the Center for American Indian Studies (CAIS) at Johnson County Community College, we have a paid eight-week internship for undergraduate college students in June and July each year.
 All interns gain valuable, hands-on experience on research projects and service activities related to health disparities in American Indian communities.
 Summer interns are expected to work 40 hours per week.